mczvc827/OneLang/README.md

 ```

 - **Pico**: Engineering and Architectural Firm
-- **Veras, LLC**: Law Firm under Bar #117571, U.S. District Court, Southern District of [Florida]
+- **Veras, LLC**: Law Firm under **Bar** #`117571`, U.S. District Court, Southern District of [Florida]
 - **MC `PAF & RAF`** Security Services & Consultancy
 - **Corrales**: a **Blue Ocean** Institute, headquartered in 3-CAs
-- **mczvc** is an Institute, offering `Software Architecture`, `Engineering and Technology`, especializing for **Fitness Equipments and Medical Devices**, and Revolutionized the **Cybersecurity**; in partnership with `Accenture`, `MIT`, `Department of Homeland Security`, and `Allied Health`, respectively) and a **School for Business and Management**, specialized from `Harvard Business School`
+- **mczvc** is an Institute, offering `Software Architecture`, `Engineering and Technology`, especializing for **Fitness Equipments and Medical Devices**, and Revolutionized the **Cybersecurity**; in partnership with `Accenture`, `MIT`, `Department of Homeland Security`, and `Allied Health`, *respectively*) and a **School for Business and Management**, specialized from `Harvard Business School`

 # Bayanihan Foundation ℠
 ## _(Bayan Ni Juan)_
-Bayanihan Foundation is a collaboration of the following foundations: MC, JK, RG, GB, Roberto Sr., CJ, CA; PC-SJ-NC-VB-DD-DC-GP-GC Groups, and **mczvc** Institute, all under in One Name.
+`Bayanihan Foundation` is a collaboration of the following foundations: MC, JK, RG, GB, Roberto Sr., CJ, CA; PC-SJ-NC-VB-DD-DC-GP-GC Groups, and **mczvc** Institute, all under in One Name.

 # INC Giving
 ![image](https://github.com/mczvc-biomew/OneLang/assets/98096247/c05331f1-3580-46b2-9801-9bf781423f36)

 # Bayanihan Learning and College
 - ₱1 forever tuition!
 No hidden charge(s).
-Transparent and flat rate for all Filipino(s).
+Transparent and flat rate for all `Filipino`(s).
 A two-semester college education.
-- ☪️ Shari`ah-Compliant
+- ☪️ Shari’ah-Compliant
 - Decentralized Learning
-- All alums (alumnus and alumnae) will be called United Alumnus Royals, all are Dear to Everyone!
+- All alums (alumnus and alumnae) will be called **United Alumnus Royals**, all are Dear to Everyone!
 - A much higher body of commission on education will be needed in the future to guarantee and protect academic freedom for continuing intellectual growth, advancement of learning and research, development for responsible and effective leadership, education of high level professionals, and enrichment of historical and cultural heritages.
 This is not to disrupt every (body or) commission that regulates the higher education, but to honor and preserve the dignity of every professional educators, through different and separate model of recompensation, a system that is guaranteed to liberate everyone in a balanced and stable ecosystem of education financing through the continuous effort and evaluation of every members of the committee.
 Learning will never be fun! nor continuous; Nor prosperous!
-Are you dreaming of all of these three, abudantly?
-Remember: Everything is possible with the Almighty!
-And all of Good things comes from God!
-Abudantly.
-Always and Forever.
+Are you dreaming of all of these three, abudantly? `Remember`: *Everything* is **possible** with the **Almighty**!
+And all of Good things comes from **God**!
+Abudantly. **Always** and **Forever**.
 - We value these 6-major-character competencies to everyone: effort, value, skills, knowledge, wisdom, and abilities.

 ### [‭‭Proverbs‬ ‭4:5‭-‬9‬, ‭NET‬‬]